 Fine-Tune Technology Design Details

 Technology is the key to successful video conferencing and hybrid meetings.
 Spaces need to be functional, with added privacy and capabilities.

 Enhance Tech Privacy

 From an aesthetic standpoint, glass walls will always look better in an office setting.
 They let in more light and make the space feel more open.
-To add additional privacy, choose frosted glass or monitor film blurring treatment to prevent passersby from seeing video screens.
+To add additional privacy, choose frosted glass or a monitor film blurring treatment to prevent passersby from seeing video screens.

 Support Multiple Technology Devices

 If you’re going to have a limited space for video conferencing and hybrid conferences, you’ll want to ensure that it can support cellphones, laptops, monitors, speakers, etc… but the last thing you want is to have unsightly wires in your sleek space.
 These floor-mounted wireway systems go discreetly under the carpet and emerge as outlets connected to conference tables and/or separate charging stations, giving everyone connection to a power source.